oduwsdl/TwitterLabels/README.md

 Analyzing new Twitter UI mementos for temporal violations.

 #### Dataset
-1. **temporalviolations_replaydeltaofall5sections.tsv**: Delta between the datetime of the Twitter memento and the datetime of all five embedded sections (tweets, bio, media, “You might like”, and “What’s happening”).
+1. **replaydeltaofall5sections.tsv**: Delta between the datetime of the Twitter memento and the datetime of all five embedded sections (tweets, bio, media, “You might like”, and “What’s happening”).
-2. **temporalviolations_offbytweets_inNewUI.tsv**: New UI account page Twitter mementos with the missing number of tweets.
+2. **offbytweets_inNewUI.tsv**: New UI account page Twitter mementos with the missing number of tweets.

 ## Citing Project